 When the current object has a mesh with multiple surfaces but no contours, as can be produced wen saving an object from the Isosurface dialog, then the program keeps track of a current surface number within this object.
 In this case, the Surface spin box will show the current mesh surface and can be used to step between surfaces.

 The Contour in surf Up and Down arrows can be used to step to the next and previous contours within the current surface.
+If there are multiple times, it will step only to a contour at the same time as the current contour.

 The New button will start a new surface with the next free number and create an empty contour with that surface number.